 - Initial Enrollment Period.
 When you first become eligible for Medicare, you can join a plan.

 - Annual Enrollment Period.
-From October 15 – December 7 each year, you can join, switch, or drop a plan.
-Your coverage will begin on January 1 (as long as the plan gets your request by December 7).
+From Oct.
+15 – Dec.
+7 each year, you can join, switch or drop a plan.
+Your coverage will begin on Jan.
+1 (as long as the plan gets your request by Dec.
+7).